Tuesday Tip – Working German Short Rows in the Round

 The DS at the right of the photo is worked like all the others (knitting the two legs of the DS together) and as you can see it leaves a twisted stitch with a small hole to the left.
 The second DS is worked with this trick:

 Here are two DS worked on the purl side.
-(NOTE: For this photo tutorial, I have slid the work to the other side of the work and brought the yarn around to the back to work the next row as a RS row, as if I had closed the last RS short rows and then continued to work in the round.)
+(NOTE: For this photo tutorial, Since I have a flat piece, I have slid the work to the other side of the needle and brought the yarn around to the back to work the next row as a RS row, as if I had closed the last RS short rows and then continued to work in the round.)

-2) Work the second leg of the DS together with the NEXT stitch.
+2) Knit the second leg of the DS through the back loop

 Ta Da . . . a big difference from the traditionally worked DS